 Pledges of up to five years may be accepted for major gifts of $10,000 or more.
 Exceptions below this may be made by the Senior Vice President of Development.
 Exceptions for extraordinary gifts may be made with the approval of the President.
 For example, the University may wish to accept a $10 million pledge payable over ten years.
 In keeping with IRS rules, matching gifts may not be pledged or used to fulfill a pledge.

 Bequests, Estates, Life Income, Life Insurance

-As noted, bequests are indefinitely long pledges that are routinely accepted.
-The reasons for this exception include the desire to; (1) recognize donors during their lifetime; (2) celebrate and encourage bequest giving from others; (3) formalize the pledge to strongly discourage changes; (4) ensure that documentation is provided so that wording can be clarified if needed and avoid unresolvable confusion regarding the intent later.
+Bequests are indefinitely long pledges that are routinely accepted within CASE standards to recognize donors during their lifetimes, celebrate and encourage bequest giving from others, formalize pledges to strongly discourage changes, and ensure that documentation is provided so that wording can be clarified if needed and any later unresolvable confusion regarding intent is avoided.

 If a gift is received from a donor after their death, the University will work with the executor and/or family regarding gift acceptance.
 Gift restrictions will be subject to the same acceptance process as other gifts.

-If the University receives an unrestricted major gift through a donor’s will, it does not have to presume the gift is expendable.
-The University may wish to consider utilizing the gift for an endowment or facility naming in order to honor the donor’s memory.
+If the University receives an unrestricted major gift through a donor’s will, it may wish to utilize the gift for an endowment or facility naming to honor the donor’s memory.
 This will require approval by the President.
-The Vice President for Development may recommend programs based on the donor’s known interests, career, history of giving, or other evidence of their personal areas of interest.
+The Senior Vice President of Development may recommend programs based on the donor’s known interests, career, history of giving, or other evidence of their personal areas of interest.